nswalke4/PersonalProjects/udemy/BeginningC++Programming/Section9Challenge/README.md

 - M - Display mean of the numbers
     - Calculate mean and display `Mean: #` (if list is empty, display `Unable to calculate the mean - no data`)
 - S - Display the smallest number
-    - Find the smallest number and display `Min: #` (if list is empty, display `Unable to determine the smallest number - list is empty`)
+    - Find the smallest number and display `The smallest number is #` (if list is empty, display `Unable to determine the smallest number - list is empty`)
 - L - Display the largest number
-    - Find the largest number and display `Max: #` (if list is empty, display `Unable to determine the largest number - list is empty`)
+    - Find the largest number and display `The largest number is #` (if list is empty, display `Unable to determine the largest number - list is empty`)
 - Q - Quit
     - Display `Goodbye` and terminate the program